ainsleys/derivadex-api-docs/source/includes/main.md

 ## Cancel order

-Traders can cancel existing orders by specifying specific attributes in the `CancelOrder` command's request payload.
+You can cancel existing orders by specifying specific attributes in the `CancelOrder` command's request payload.

 >Request format: